Executive team

 Emily has spent over 25 years in the children’s sector, largely at the NSPCC, but also at the Children’s Society and Barnardo’s.
 She has experience of running safeguarding services, policy, comms and is a well-known media voice on children, especially in the field of online safety.
 Emily has worked in practice in Young Offenders Institute, New Traveller sites and with children in care.
 She is also strategic advisor to the United Nations Peace One Day campaign, Trustee of My Black Dog (peer–to–peer mental health charity) and Chair of the Breck Foundation (online safety education).
 Emily lives in Cambridge with her primary teacher husband and two children.

-Fun Fact: Emily is a keen scuba-diver and especially enjoys diving with sharks.
+Fun fact: Emily is a keen scuba-diver and especially enjoys diving with sharks.

 Benjamin Smith – Director of Development